Medium modification of pion production in low energy Au+Au collisions: Conclusions

 \section{Conclusions}

-As shown in \cite{HADES:2020ver}, transport models drastically overpredict experimental measured pion yields.
-The goal of this letter was to solve this pion puzzle by adjusting the underlying physics of the collisions to in-medium conditions.
+As shown in Ref.~\cite{HADES:2020ver}, previous transport-model calculations have so far drastically overpredicted the experimentally measured pion yields.
+The goal of this paper was to solve this pion puzzle by adjusting the underlying physics of the collisions to in-medium conditions.